 NMI offers 100% correspondence learning.

-Correspondence education affords students the opportunity to complete program requirements in their own communities so that they can train with local midwives, becoming an integral part of the local birthing network by the time they open their own practices.
-Our zero-residency component supports students to study from a large number of U.S. States while completing clinical training in their community.
-Course work is completed independently by students at-a-distance.
-But independent study does not mean isolation: NMI supports a vibrant virtual community of students, instructors, and graduates through weekly virtual study groups, an active message board, and easy access to instructors by text, phone and email.
+Correspondence education affords students an opportunity to complete program requirements in their own communities, becoming an integral part of their local birthing network by the time they are ready to start a practice.
+However, clinical requirements may be completed in various locations and settings.
+Our zero-residency component supports students to study from a large number of U.S. States.
+Students complete course work independently, but independent study does not mean isolation: NMI supports a vibrant virtual community of students, instructors, and graduates through weekly virtual study groups, an active message board, and easy access to instructors by text, phone and email.

 NMI is affordable.

-NMI tuition is the most inexpensive of the MEAC-accredited correspondence and distance midwifery programs.
-Our reasonable payment plan structure and built-in preceptor fees simplify paying for school and affording the cost of apprenticeship.
-Further, our partnership with the Meritize student loan program provides a reasonable financing option for learners with enhanced credit evaluation and improved loan options available for students with excellent previous academic achievement.
+NMI is one of the least expensive MEAC accredited programs.
+Our reasonable payment plan option eases the challenge of paying for school while maintaining other financial obligations.
+And our partnership with the Meritize student loan program provides a reasonable financing option for learners with good credit and history of top-notch academic achievement.
 For more information, visit Tuition and Fees.

 NMI has over 20 years of experience.

-Since NMI was founded in 1996, we have worked to advance our mission to preserve community-based midwifery education with academic curriculum that enhances and supports the traditional apprenticeship model of midwifery education.
-In our more than 20 years in operation with 133 NMI graduates along the way, National Midwifery Institute has grown and changed to support the changing needs of midwifery students while consistently providing excellent student services, course work instruction and exam preparation in keeping with our mission.
+Since NMI was founded in 1996, we have worked to advance our mission to preserve community-based midwifery education with a curriculum that enhances and supports the traditional apprenticeship model of midwifery education.
+Over the past two decades, we have grown and evolved to support the changing needs of midwifery students while consistently providing excellent student services, course work instruction, and NARM exam preparation, in keeping with our Mission Statement and Program Goals.

 NMI is student-centered.